vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   the exercise with an almost-closed rather than fully-closed position.

-* Right hand on 100 lb: I close and keep closed for about 20 to 35 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
+* Right hand on 100 lb: I close and keep closed for about 25 to 45 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-* Left hand on 100 lb: I close and keep closed for about 15 to 30 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+* Left hand on 100 lb: I close and keep closed for about 20 to 35 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
 That's why I